 I think most people have a giant emotional inhibition to admitting to themselves that they're doing something wrong, so they have to lie to themselves that it's justified.
 I don't.
 I have no trouble saying "no, I shouldn't do this, but I will".
 It's just sin.
 It's perfectly normal.

 I could turn evil.
 I could just make that decision - or at least, there have been times when I could've.
 I even came pretty close once, and not under what would've seemed like a huge trial.
-I know crystal clearly that I am already evil to a vast extent, and it's just a matter of degree.
-There's nothing forcing me to be a good person.
-It's just a matter of how evil I choose to be, and I can choose whatever.
+I know fully well that I am already evil, and it's just a matter of degree.
+There's nothing forcing me to play for Team Good.
+It's just a matter of how evil I choose to be.

 To some people this makes me untrustworthy, but the upside is that I'm under no delusions about my nature.
 I have a much healthier mind because I don't have to fill it with lies.
-Other people need self-deception to sin, and I don't, but other people have already mastered at least the self-deception part.
+Other people need self-deception to sin, and I don't, but that caused other people to master self-deception.